iyegoroff/use-backlash/README.md

 }
 ```

-For now `useBacklash` was used just a fancy `useReducer` that returns an actions object instead of dispatch function.
+For now `useBacklash` was used just as a fancy `useReducer` that returns an actions object instead of dispatch function.
 It doesn't make much sense to use it like this instead of `useReducer`.
 So let's make that counter persistent and see how `useBacklash` helps to handle side effects.

 ```ts
 import React from 'react'